paradajz/CV/README.md

 * Company website: [Link](https://www.holosys.hr/)
 * Start date: 2018.09
-* End date: N/A
+* End date: 2019.04
 * Title: Embedded C++ engineer

-I am responsible for design and implementation of software running on IoT devices used for wireless water/gas metering.
+I was responsible for design and implementation of software running on IoT devices used for wireless water/gas metering.
+Later I became responsible for architecture design and implementation of build system/CI used by the entire embedded department.

 Key areas: